ncatlab/nlab-content/pages/5/8/4/3/3485/content.md

 +-- {: .un_remark}
 ###### Warning
-In the usual literature of [[representation theory]], "linear permutaton representations" are just called "permutation representations".
+In the usual literature of [[representation theory]], "linear permutation representations" are just called "permutation representations".
 =--